Building Leadership and Communication Skills – Three Simple Steps

 I believe that communication and leadership skills are important in my personal and professional life.
 You may agree, but have no idea how to build these skills, or maybe you feel like they are something great leaders are born with which you cannot hope to replicate.
 I’ve been a member of Toastmasters for a number of years now, and I can say with certainty that while some people are naturally more gifted in these areas than others, these skills can absolutely be taught.

 Did you know that some of the top speakers in the world once had major speaking disabilities?
-I didn’t, until I started seeing how people go from shaking in front of the lectern to being confident public speakers and leaders on a regular basis.
+I didn’t until I started seeing how people go from shaking in front of the lectern to being confident public speakers and leaders on a regular basis.
 Let’s dive into how to improve your communication and leadership skills.

 1. Show Up

-Woody Allen once said "80% of success is just showing up".
+“80% of success is just showing up” -Woody Allen

 If you want to improve your communication and leadership skills, you need to show up on a very regular basis to somewhere where these skills can be practiced and refined.
 For communication and leadership skills, that’s where Toastmasters comes in.
-Toastmasters is one of the only organizations I know of completely dedicated to improving communication and leadership skills.
+Toastmasters is one of the only organizations I know of that is completely dedicated to improving communication and leadership skills.
 Find a local Toastmasters club and start showing up!

 Visit Toastmasters.org and click the find a club to find a club near you.
 Then just show up to each meeting!
 Congrats, once you’ve taken this step you’re 80% of the way to achieving your goal!

 2. Power Up

 Once you’ve started showing up, now you need to power up.
 Power up in Toastmasters by first requesting a mentor and asking them any questions that you have.
 Visit the Toastmasters web page and start reading through the articles.
 Watch some Toastmaster videos on YouTube.
 Read through the manuals once you’ve received them.
-Get evaluations on your projects as you go along.
+Get evaluations of your projects as you go along.
 Look at the educational materials and membership record and start down the communications and leadership tracks.

 Powering up is simply about learning about the subject matter in any way you can based on other people’s experience.
 Surround yourself with people that already have experience in whatever you want to learn on a regular basis, read people’s stories who have been there done that, and good things will happen!